alex92dufo/ComputerSecurity/Vigenère/readme.md

-In this programme, we had to complete java code to decrypt an encrypted cipher using Vigenère technics
+In this programme, we had to complete java code to decrypt an encrypted cipher text using Vigenère technics